ZzRanger/Thermometer/README.md

  #### Voltage_Reference

  The code in this file calculates the resistance across the thermistor at a given temperature.
-These values are used in Co_Calc to calibrate the thermometer.
-It also finds the ideal coefficients for the Steinhart-Hart Equation
+These values are used to calibrate the thermometer.
+It also finds the ideal coefficients for the Steinhart-Hart Equation using the calculate() function.

  #### Voltage_Reference_Thermometer